 With this secured credit card, approval is granted to applicants with any credit history or credit score, as long as their identity is confirmed and they have been discharged from any bankruptcy filings.
 Once approved, cardholders must submit a refundable security deposit of at least $300, and pay an annual fee of $29.
 Cardholders can then use this card just like any other credit card.
 Customers have 25 days from the statement closing date to pay their balance in full to avoid interest, or they can choose to carry a balance and pay the standard APR of 19.99%.
 After at least a year of making their payments on-time, most cardholders will find their credit to have improved enough to qualify for a standard, unsecured card.

 Capital Once offers a variety of rewards cards for those with good and excellent credit, but even those with merely average credit may be approved for this card.
 Although it offers no rewards, it does feature perks such as access to a 24-hour hotline for roadside and travel assistance, an extended warranty program, and automobile rental insurance.
 Cardholders start off with a modest credit limit, but Capital One offers a higher limit after cardholders make their first five payments on-time.
-There is no annual fee the first year, and a $19 annual fee each year after that.
+There is a $39 annual fee.

 Discover now only offers one card, the “it” card, but they do have a student version for those with a limited credit history.
 Cardholders earn 1% cash back on all purchases, or 5% cash back on their first $1,500 spent each quarter at select stores and categories of merchants.
 For example, in the second quarter of 2014 (April, May and June), the bonus categories are at all home improvement stores, furniture stores and Bed Bath & Beyond locations.
 Other features include 100% U.S.-based customer service, no late fee on your first late payment, and a free FICO credit score on your monthly statement.
 There is no annual fee for this card.